kasungihan/Advanced-PHP/README.md

 ## Traits

-single inheritance only one single class
+single inheritance only specified in one single class

-if clas edd multiple interit traits solve this problem
+if class getting bigger can be use traits set as a multiple inherit traits readability to more help solve this problem

 ## Static Methods

-class delcared as method and properties it use with scope resoulation operter(::)
+class declared as method and properties it use with **scope resolution operator**(::)

 ## Namespaces